lncRNAAddict/GenotypeFixer/README.md

 `GenotypeFixer` has been tested with Python 3.8.12 version.
 It should work with Python >= 3.0 version.
 We recommend installing the anaconda python distribution.
 Download the anaconda python distribution from https://www.anaconda.com/products/distribution and install it following the instructions provided.

 `GenotypeFixer` depends on the following Python libraries.
-These libraries are already included in the Anaconda distribution.
-Therefore, you do not need to install them.

 - `numpy`
 - `Pandas`